DatIT-026/assignments/README.md

-# assignments
+# Assignments
-This is my assignments
+This is my assignments workspace.